 3. Checking for save errors in Lumion 8.3 and 8.5

-Lumion 9.0: If a save error is detected, you will see a pop-up error message that describes the cause of the save error.
+Lumion 9.0 and newer: If a save error is detected, you will see a pop-up error message that describes the cause of the save error.
 You do not need to read the rest of this section.
 Please continue with section 4 below.

 Lumion 8.3-8.5: These versions of Lumion include a different file verification check when saving .LS Scene files.
 If a save error is detected, you will see the error message on the screenshot below.